Telegramgate: Telegram chat dialog

-Other parts of the conversations joked about the deaths from Hurricane Maria.
-When interviewed by Democracy Now on July 23, 2019, Carla Minet from the Puerto Rico Center for Investigative Journalism stated that it was those jokes that were particularly painful as many Puerto Ricans had been unable to properly bury their dead in the chaotic days that followed Hurricane Maria, and reading chats where the governor mentioned "cadavers", and did not stop others from joking about the dead, which was seen as an unforgivable betrayal.
+Other parts of the conversations joked about the death toll from Hurricane Maria.
+When interviewed by Democracy Now on July 23, 2019, Carla Minet from the Puerto Rico Center for Investigative Journalism stated that it was those jokes that were particularly painful as many Puerto Ricans had been unable to properly bury their dead in the chaotic days that followed Hurricane Maria, and reading chats where the governor mentioned "cadavers", and did not stop others from joking about the dead, was seen as an unforgivable betrayal.

 Impact

 Government

 After Raúl Maldonado Gautier vacated his post, Rosselló nominated Francisco Parés Alicea to the position of Secretary of Treasury on July 1, who was functioning as interim at the time and as assistant secretary of internal revenue prior to taking over as interim.
 He was confirmed by the Senate a week later and assumed office on July 22, the day after Rosselló announced his resignation as governor.
 Prior to the full log's publication, on July 10, 2019, a 32-count federal indictment resulted in the Federal Bureau of Investigation (FBI) arresting six people, including two former high-ranking Puerto Rico government officials who served in Rosselló's government, on charges of conspiracy and other crimes in connection with millions of dollars in federal Medicaid and education funds.
 Rosselló was vacationing in France at the time of the leaks on July 11, which forced him to return to the island.

 Several members of Rosselló's cabinet, who were involved and part of the chat log conversations, resigned following its publication of the document.
 Luis Rivera Marín and Christian Sobrino resigned from their positions in the government on July 13; In addition, press secretary Dennise Peréz resigned on July 19, and chief of staff Ricardo Llerandi followed suit on July 23.
 On July 17, the Puerto Rico Department of Justice ordered that all participants be interviewed and have their phones inspected.
 The FBI would neither confirm nor deny that it is investigating those involved.
 On July 19, the House of Representatives of Puerto Rico formed an impeachment committee, its members being three attorneys appointed by House leader Carlos "Johnny" Méndez, to consider whether Rosselló committed impeachable offenses based on the chat log.
 On July 23, a judge issued an order requiring all participants in the conversation to surrender their phones, which were then seized.
 On July 24, the committee recommended five articles of impeachment against Governor Rosselló.
 On July 28, the Secretary of Public Affairs, Anthony Maceira, resigned.